Our guide for independent travellers to Lake Issyk-Kul

 Circumnavigating Lake Issyk-Kul: Suggested One-Week Itinerary

-NOTE: It’s only necessary to start this itinerary on a Thursday if you want coincide your Karakol stay with a visit to the Sunday animal market.
+NOTE: It’s only necessary to start this itinerary on a Thursday if you want to coincide your Karakol stay with a visit to the Sunday animal market.

 Thursday Day 01: Bishkek to Cholpon-Ata for two nights.